-- Small units are called ‘hammer drills.
+- Small, drill-like tools are called hammer drills.

-- Large, faster ones for boring holes 1/2” and up are typically called ‘rotary hammers’.
+- Large, faster ones for boring holes 1/2” and up are typically called rotary hammers.

 - Regardless of the name, all masonry drills combine two kinds of motion to speed the drilling process.